AmbiqAI/neuralSPOT/tools/autodeploy.readme.md

 ### HeliaAOT Support (experimental)
 Autodeploy has experimental support for Ambiq's ahead-of-time AI runtime compiler, HeliaAOT.
 When HeliaAOT is installed, the user can add it to the Validation and Performance phases via the `--create-aot-profile` command line parameter.
+If HeliaAOT is not installed, base `ns_autodeploy` flows still run normally (AOT pass is simply unavailable).

 > **NOTE**: helia-aot support is *experimental*.
 AOT does not yet support the full breadth of TF operations and numerics, so some model conversions will fail.
 In these cases, ns_autodeploy will note the error and run the rest of the TFLM phases.